North Central Kentucky

 (1850 - unknown/present), Frankfort

-The "Old State Arsenal" is located at East Main Street and Capital Ave.
+The "Old State Arsenal" is located at East Main Street and Capital Ave..
 Briefly occupied by CSA troops in September 1862.
-Reconstructed in 1933 after a fire.
-Portion still in use by the KY National Guard.
+A Union artillery gun emplacement was built on the grounds in April 1863.
+The Arsenal was reconstructed in 1933 after a fire.
+A portion of the complex is still in use by the KY National Guard.
 The Kentucky Military History Museum is located here, opened in 1973.

 Camp Madison